Carl I. Hagen: Political career

 Hagen was elected into parliament for seven consecutive four-year periods from 1981 until he stepped down and decided not to run for the 2009 election.
 In 1979 to 1982, 1987 to 1991 and 1995 to 1999, he was also a member of Oslo's city council.
 In 2005, Hagen was chosen as Vice President of the Storting, and held the position until he left Storting, in 2009.
 In 2006, he stepped down as party leader in favour of Siv Jensen.
 Part of the decision not to run for re-election, which he had made in 2007, apart from reaching the age of pension, was because Hagen had felt that he had been put on the sideline after retiring as party leader.
 He also said that he wanted more time to relax and to work as a consultant.
 After ending his high-profile political career, he started working for the public relations agency Burson-Marsteller in 2009, where he became among the company's highest-paid lecturers.

 Carl I. Hagen speaking at a rally in Oslo as the Progress Party "senior general" before the 2009 parliamentary election.

 In March 2010 it was however speculated about his comeback into Norwegian politics, as "central Progress Party politicians" wanted him to run for mayor of Oslo.
 Hagen himself did not entirely repudiate that thought and stated that he missed politics, as well as himself sunce he thought that politics had become boring without him.
 In September 2010, Hagen announced his candidacy for the office of mayor of Oslo for the 2011 local elections, and he quit his engagement with Burson-Marsteller.
 After receiving bleak polling figures, Hagen effectively dropped out of the race three days before the election.

-In an internal party meeting on 9 November 2011, Hagen attempted to be chosen as the Progress Party's representative in the Norwegian Nobel Committee, and in response, he withdrew from the party's central board as well as from his position as "senior general."
-After the meeting, he published a five-page note, criticising Siv Jensen and citing his resignation to be because of the "treatment and humilitation" that he received from the "party leadership."
+In an internal party meeting on 9 November 2011, Hagen attempted to be chosen as the Progress Party's representative in the Norwegian Nobel Committee, and in response, he withdrew from the party's central board as well as from his position as "senior general".
+After the meeting, he published a five-page note, criticising Siv Jensen and citing his resignation to be because of the "treatment and humiliation" that he received from the "party leadership".

 In April 2013, Hagen and Jensen declared that the conflict between them had been resolved.
 Hagen remains active in the public political debate, often criticising his own party, especially after it joined the Erna Solberg cabinet in 2013, the party's first-ever participation in government.

 Hagen was re-elected to the Storting at the 2021 parliamentary election for Oppland.
 At the time of his election, he became the oldest elected Storting representative since 1927.
 On his 80th birthday in 2024, he announced that he would not seek re-election at the 2025 election.